Safer Mindfulness – Home Page – 2026

 These meetings are conducted either on Zoom or in-person.

-In these confidential sessions, we may also discuss slides from presentations related to your topic area (Anxiety, Depression, etc.).
+In these confidential sessions, we may also refer to slides from presentations related to your topic area (Anxiety, Depression, etc.).

 There is flexibility to tailor the sessions to whatever is arising at the moment, which is not possible in a group format.